HEnquist/camilladsp-setupscripts/README.md

 The `install_gadget_gui.sh` script installs camilladsp with the GUI, as well as configures the USB gadget mode on a Raspberry Pi.

+# Development: render the templates
+This repository contains jinja2 templates used to create automated setup scripts for CamillaGUI.
+The templates are stored in `templates/`.

+To render the templates, run the Python script `build_release.py`.
+When rendering, the versions of the various components are taken from the file `versions.yml`.